Yugenero/Yugenero/README.md

 I'm primarily interested in **Full-stack software development**, but my interest and expertise extend to anything adjacent to software.

-*I'm fervently seeking an entry-level software engineering position.*
+*I'm currently seeking entry-level software engineering positions.*

 When I'm not working or programming, I usually go out and run around the park, or in solitude with my own thoughts.